sjohnson512/TicTacToeUnity/readme.md

-This project creates a TicTacToe game in Unity.
+This project contains a TicTacToe game developed in Unity2019.

 Developed and tested using Unity 2019.1.11f1 on Windows 10.